OmarMDiab/AWS-Cloud-Image-Processing-App/README.md

 # Cloud Image Processing App

-The Image Processing App is a Streamlit-based web application that allows users to upload images and apply various image processing operations.
+The Image Processing App is a **Cloud-based** web application that allows users to upload images and apply various image processing operations.
 The app connects to a remote server to process the images and provides users with the ability to download the processed images.

 ## Sample Videos
 - [GUI User Guide](https://drive.google.com/file/d/1xMva0H6TjYCj3Jngo-TJj_DvIYubBR6E/view "Streamlit APP GUI")